 This achievement is the product of years of hard work, beginning early in 2007, when Reps.
 Mark Strama (D-Austin) and Joe Straus (R-San Antonio), along with co-authors Reps.
 Phil King (R-Weatherford) and Elliot Naishtat (D-Austin) introduced HCR 111.
-The resolution was approved with broad bipartisan support, and signed into law by Texas Governor Rick Perry on June 18, 2007.
-After 18 months of design development and stakeholders meetings, MyBillofRights.org has now received all necessary approvals to begin fundraising.
+The resolution was approved with unanimous bipartisan support, and signed into law by Texas Governor Rick Perry on June 18, 2007.
+After 18 months of design development and stakeholders meetings, MyBillofRights.org* has now received all necessary approvals to begin fundraising.

 We are currently putting together a Texas-based Executive Committee to raise the necessary funds, which our pricing package (prepared by award-winning contractor Spaw Glass estimates at $4.1 million.

 To date, MyBillofRights.org* has already raised and expended over $120,000 for Project Development for this effort, from over 1000 contributors in 40+ states and the District of Columbia.
-Because the scope and status of the Bill of Rights Plaza project give it national importance, MyBillofRights.org* will continue its nationwide outreach alongside our Texas-based efforts, as we at long last honor the Bill of Rights in a manner appropriate to the importance of this brilliant American charter.
+Because the scope and status of The Bill of Rights Plaza project give it national importance, MyBillofRights.org* will continue its nationwide outreach alongside our Texas-based efforts, as we at long last honor The Bill of Rights in a manner appropriate to the importance of this brilliant American charter.